George N. Fulton: Pottery business

-After his military service and marriage to Sarah Ellen Schaffer and work in Parkersburg, West Virginia, George Fulton moved to Potts Creek in Allegheny County, Virginia, where he established his business from 1867 to 1875.
+After his military service and marriage to Sarah Ellen Schaffer and work in Parkersburg, West Virginia, George Fulton moved to Potts Creek in Alleghany County, Virginia, where he established his business from 1867 to 1875.
 There he provided stoneware for kitchens and business, as well as more ornate wares for the home.
 "He signed his more ornate pieces, but also crafted milk crocks and kitchen wares.
 Most were gray with indigo markings."

 "George N. Fulton brought meaningful training, enthusiasm and youth to his chosen profession.
 His wares were salt glazed, blue-gray clay bodies with blue decorations.
 Often called "strong ware" or "scrodle ware", which was unbreakable on the roughest road.
 "Fulton Pottery produced what is described as "a salt glazed, blue-gray clay body with blue decoration."
 Craft Writer Mary Nichols referred to this type of pottery as "strong ware", sometimes called "scrodle ware", which she noted as being "unbreakable on the roughest road."

-The remains of his kiln are near Arritt's in Allegheny County.
+The remains of his kiln are near Arritt's in Alleghany County.
 "The Fulton Pottery kiln is located approximately one mile south of Boiling Spring, Virginia, being situated about thirty-five yards southeast of Route 18 in a relatively flat agricultural field.
 Recorded in 1936 in conjunction with a WPA project, the pottery site was tested archaeologically in 1987 by Washington and Lee University.
 The site consists of the remains of a circular stoneware pottery kiln forming a mound approximately twenty feet in diameter and rising some six feet above the ground surface, as well as an associated waster pile exhibiting heavy surface concentrations of salt-glazed stoneware waster sherds and various kiln furniture fragments located roughly six yards northwest of the mounded kiln remains.
 This site is identified by the Virginia Department of Historic Resources as 44AY184, Fulton Kiln A.